matrix-org/sytest/docker/README.md

 # SyTest Docker Images

 These Dockerfiles create containers for running SyTest in various configurations.
-SyTest is not included in these images, but its dependencies are.
+SyTest is not [included in these images by default](#selecting-a-sytest-checkout), but its dependencies are.

 Included currently is: